Senate passes sweeping tax, climate package after marathon vote; Harris breaks tie

 “There is a reason why big PhRMA is fighting this so hard.
 They know once you put negotiation, embedded into law, there will be no turning back.
 That’s what this is all about,” said Senate Finance Committee Chairman Ron Wyden (D-Ore.), who helped craft the prescription drug reform piece.
 “This is a seismic shift between government and this lobby.”

 Sanders offered an amendment to require Medicare to pay no more than the Department of Veterans Affairs for prescription drugs.
-His amendment failed by a lopsided vote of 1 to 99, with Sanders casting the only “yes” vote.
+His amendment failed by a lopsided vote of 1-99, with Sanders casting the only “yes” vote.

-Another Sanders amendment to extend a $300-a-month child tax credit and pay for it by raising the corporate tax rate from 21 percent to 28 percent failed by vote of 1 to 97.
+Another Sanders amendment to extend a $300-a-month child tax credit and pay for it by raising the corporate tax rate from 21 percent to 28 percent failed by vote of 1-97.
 Only Sanders voted for it.

 The legislation includes a three-year extension of Affordable Care Act subsidies at a cost of $64 billion.